 Telesis Bio Inc. (the Company) was incorporated in the state of Delaware in March 2011, as Synthetic Genomics Solution, Inc., a wholly owned subsidiary of Synthetic Genomics, Inc. (SGI).
-The Company changed its name to SGI-DNA, Inc. (SGI-DNA) in February 2013, and to Codex DNA, Inc. in March 2020, and then to Telesis Bio Inc. in November 2022.
-SGI-DNA Limited, a United Kingdom company focused on sales and marketing activities, is a wholly owned subsidiary of Telesis Bio Inc. The Company manufactures and sells laboratory equipment, specifically synthetic biology instruments, reagents and associated products and related services, primarily to pharmaceutical and academic laboratories worldwide.
+The Company changed its name to SGI-DNA, Inc. (SGI-DNA) in February 2013, to Codex DNA, Inc. in March 2020, and then to Telesis Bio Inc. in November 2022.
+The Company manufactures and sells laboratory equipment, specifically synthetic biology instruments, reagents and associated products and related services, primarily to pharmaceutical and academic laboratories worldwide.